LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>21</sup> These [things] hast thou done, and I kept silence; thou thoughtest that I was altogether [such an one] as thyself: [but] I will reprove thee, and set [them] in order before thine eyes.
 <sup>22</sup> Now consider this, ye that forget God, lest I tear [you] in pieces, and [there be] none to deliver.
 <sup>23</sup> Whoso offereth praise glorifieth me: and to him that ordereth [his] conversation [aright] will I shew the salvation of God.

 ## Chapter 51

-<sup>1</sup> «To the chief Musician, A Psalm of David, when Nathan the prophet came unto him, after he had gone in to Bathsheba.» Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
+> _To the chief Musician, A Psalm of David, when Nathan the prophet came unto him, after he had gone in to Bathsheba._

+<sup>1</sup> Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
 <sup>2</sup> Wash me throughly from mine iniquity, and cleanse me from my sin.
 <sup>3</sup> For I acknowledge my transgressions: and my sin [is] ever before me.
 <sup>4</sup> Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest.